L-z-Chen/golden_section/README.md

 0. Modify the "auto_tune.py" file to include

     a.
-Copy paste your optimizer class
+Copy paste your optimizer class to "opt.py"
     ```python
     class <Your Optimizer Class>(Optimizer):
         def __init__(